 - Shock and Awe: Dash wreathes him in lightning, and his acorns also surge with it.

 - Shout-Out: "That's the second-biggest <object> I've ever seen!" was a common sentence in the series Get Smart and Monkey Island.

 - Silliness Switch: In the same vein as Bacchus, Ratatoskr is far less of a serious god than most of the other depictions, being a hyperactive squirrel who dashes around excitedly and attacks with acorns.

 - Small Name, Big Ego: Clearly thinks a lot more highly of himself than being the messenger of Yggdrassil.
 Although he may simply be trying to show off.
 Particularly telling of his status is when Mulan meets him in the Grim Omens event.
 Her ascended status lets her identify the other gods in the area and sense their divinity, but with Ratatoskr...Mulan: Is that a squirrel?

 - Sore Loser: When killed."This battle is stupid!"

-- The Trickster: A different flavor from Loki, but the fact that he uses his fast talk and sly speech to instigate fights between beings that could destroy the world means he's only less malicious in that he doesn't do it specifically for the sake of causing harm.
+- Trickster God: A different flavor from Loki, but the fact that he uses his fast talk and sly speech to instigate fights between beings that could destroy the world means he's only less malicious in that he doesn't do it specifically for the sake of causing harm.